Salt Lake City, Utah Ingrown Toenail Help

-If the skin on the side of one of your toenails is red, swollen, draining, or even just causing you to have pain, then it’s a good chance you have an ingrown toenail.
-Some ingrown toenails are more serious than others, and treatments range from simply having Dr. Goebel trim the nails to having a permanent nail or nail border removal.
+If the skin on the side of one of your toenail is red, swollen, draining, or even just causing you to have pain, then it’s a good chance you have an ingrown toenail.
+Some ingrown toenails are more serious than others, and treatments range from simply having Dr. Goebel trim the nails, to having a permanent nail or nail border removal.

 What may have caused me to get an ingrown toenail?